qais8r/itp405-flux-app/README.md

 - **Commenting:** Users can add comments to posts.
 - **Comment Management:** Users can edit and delete their own comments.
 - **Favorites:** Users can mark posts as favorites and view their favorited posts on a separate page.
+- **Likes:** Users can like posts and view the number of likes for each post.
 - **Responsive Design:** Built with Bootstrap for usability across different screen sizes.

 ## 🛠️ Technologies Used